greenelab/knowledge-graph-review/manuscript.md

 ## Building Biomedical Knowledge Graphs

-Knowledge graphs can be constructed in many ways using resources such as text or pre-existing databases.
+Knowledge graphs can be constructed in many ways using resources such as pre-exisitng databases or text.
-Usually, knowledge graphs are constructed using pre-existing databases.
-These databases are constructed by domain experts using approaches ranging from manual curation to automated techniques, such as text mining systems.
+Usually, knowledge graphs are constructed using pre-existing databases and these databases are constructed by domain experts using approaches ranging from manual curation to automated techniques, such as text mining.
-Manual curation is a process that involves extensive use of domain experts to read papers and detect sentences that assert a relationship.
+Manual curation is a time consuming process that requires domain experts to read papers and annotate sentences that assert a relationship.
-Automated approaches involve the use of machine learning or natural language processing techniques to rapidly detect sentences of interest.
+Automated approaches rely on machine learning or natural language processing techniques to rapidly detect sentences of interest.
-We categorize these automated approaches into the following groups: rule-based extraction, unsupervised machine learning, and supervised machine learning.
-We discuss examples of each type of approach and synthesize the strengths and weaknesses of each.
+We categorize these automated approaches into the following groups: rule-based extraction, unsupervised machine learning, and supervised machine learning and discuss examples of each type of approach while synthesizing their strengths and weaknesses.

 ### Constructing Databases and Manual Curation

 Database construction can date back all the way to 1956 where the first database contained a protein sequence of the insulin molecule [@GjM2NbnC].
-This process involves gathering relevant text such as journal articles, abstracts, or web-based text.
-At this point curators can read gathered text and detect relationship asserting sentences (i.e. relationship extraction).
+This process involves gathering relevant text such as journal articles, abstracts, or web-based text and having curators read the gathered text to detect sentences that implicate a relationship (i.e. relationship extraction).
-An alternative to use a text mining system to filter out extraneous sentences, then incorporate curators to perfect the system's findings.
-This semi-automatic approach is way to augment curators throughout the curation process.
-We discuss the pros and cons of using manual curation for relationship extraction and mention databases that use this method to populate their fields.

-Notable databases have been constructed via manual curation (Table {@tbl:manual-curated-databases}).
+Notable databases constructed by this process can be in found in Table {@tbl:manual-curated-databases}.
-For example, COSMIC [@pfquADl5] was constructed via a group of domain experts scanning the literature for key cancer related genes.
+An example database, COSMIC [@pfquADl5] was constructed via a group of domain experts scanning the literature for key cancer related genes.
-This database has reached close to 35M entries in 2016 [@pfquADl5] and grew to a total of 45M entiries in 2019 [@1E72FZcIm].
+This database contained approximately 35M entries in 2016 [@pfquADl5] and by 2019 had grown to 45M entries [@1E72FZcIm].
-Studies have shown that these databases contain relatively precise data, but in low quantities [@5TLcy6Yl; @1BnoByjXH; @OELNNm08; @yjdNa04s; @d3rG3TXb; @16P0HRKom; @UdzvLgBM].
+Studies have shown that databases constructed in this fashion contain relatively precise data, but in low quantifies [@5TLcy6Yl; @1BnoByjXH; @OELNNm08; @yjdNa04s; @d3rG3TXb; @16P0HRKom; @UdzvLgBM].
-This happens because the high publication rate is too much for curators to keep up [@vYYWSlK2].
+This happens because the publication rate is too high for curators to keep up [@vYYWSlK2].
-This findings highlight a critical need for future approaches to be fast enough to compete with an increasing publication rate.
+This bottleneck highlights a critical need for future approaches to scale fast enough to compete with the increasing publication rate.

-Semi-automatic methods are a way to augment curators during the curation process [@17LLVYRDg; @iJxqfYog; @us6gXxVp; @kHKmKy23; @17KVV4Pum; @d3rG3TXb; @SHPz84Z7].
+Semi-automatic methods are a way to accelerate the curation process [@17LLVYRDg; @iJxqfYog; @us6gXxVp; @kHKmKy23; @17KVV4Pum; @d3rG3TXb; @SHPz84Z7].
-First step in this context is to use an automatic system to initally extract sentences from text.
+The first step of these methods is to use an automated system to initially extract sentences from text.
-This process filters out irrelevant sentences, which means less text for  curators to sift through.
+This process removes irrelevant sentences, which dramatically decreases the amount of text that curators must sift through.
-After the pre-filtering step curators can approve or remove the identified sentences.
+Following the pre-filtering step, curators then approve or reject the remaining sentences.
-This semi-automatic process was found to speed up the curation process compared to manual approach [@17LLVYRDg; @KX7N360G].
+This approach saved curators an average of 2-2.8 hours compared to manual efforts [@17LLVYRDg; @KX7N360G].
-Curators in [@KX7N360G] saved an average of 2.8 hours of overall time while curators in [@17LLVYRDg] saved about the same amount of time (2 hours).
-Despite the speed up, this process is prone to produce bias results.
-As automated systems excel in identifying sentences for commonly occurring relationships, they miss out on lessor known relationships [@17LLVYRDg].
+Despite automated systems excelling in identifying sentences for commonly occurring relationships, they tend to miss lessor known relationships [@17LLVYRDg].
-Plus, these systems have a hard time parsing ambiguous sentences that naturally occur in text.
+These systems also have a hard time parsing ambiguous sentences that naturally occur in text, which makes correcting them a challenging task [@17LLVYRDg].
-This complication results in curators have a difficult time correcting these systems [@17LLVYRDg].
-Given these caveats, a future direction would be using or creating approaches that can mitigate the relationship bias.
-Furthermore, future approaches should look into using techniques that simplify sentences to solve the ambiguity issue [@umenx8Nh; @aJL1tPyy].
+Given these caveats, future approaches should look into using techniques that simplify sentences to solve the ambiguity issue [@umenx8Nh; @aJL1tPyy].

-Despite the negatives of manual curation, it is still an essential process for relationship extraction approaches.
+Despite the negatives of manual curation, it is still an essential process for extracting relationships from text.
-This process can be used to generate gold standard datasets that automated systems use for validation [@Y2DcwTrA; @YWh6tPj].
-Furthermore, manual curation can be used during the training process of  automated systems (i.e. active learning) [@MTIt6gSA].
+This process can be used to generate gold standard datasets that automated systems use for validation [@Y2DcwTrA; @YWh6tPj] and can be used during the training process of these systems (i.e. active learning) [@MTIt6gSA].
 It is important to remember that manual curation alone is precise, but results in low recall rates [@UdzvLgBM].
 Future databases should consider initially relying on automated methods to obtain sentences at an acceptable recall level, then incorporate manual curation as a way to fix or remove irrelevant results.